Monday, 20 March 2023

 The Chozha King Vijayalaya Chozha and grandfather of Parantaka-I’s 16th reign year inscription records that the Villagers granted certain land to the temple at the request and approval of the temple manager Chakrapani Nambi.
 The land was gifted for the Seven Days Festival and Poojas.

-Parantaka chozha-I’s 37th reign year ( 944 CE ), refers this place as Kaliyur Kottathu thankootru Siva Soolamani mangalam alias Sri Vikramaparana Chathurvedi mangalam.
+Parantaka chozha-I’s 37th reign year (944 CE) refers to this place as Kaliyur Kottathu thankootru Siva Soolamani mangalam, alias Sri Vikramaparana Chathurvedi mangalam.
 This inscription records the endowment of burning two perpetual lamps, Deepa malas, and poojas.
-For the same nandavanam, Nanchei & Punjai lands situated at Jothiambakkam on the north side of this Village.
+For the same nandavanam, Nanchei & Punjai lands are situated at Jothiambakkam on the north side of this Village.
 If any default occurs 108 kanaam penalty will be levied.

 Another inscription records that the naivedyam and lamps for 4 sandhis/kala were arranged for the Maha Sastha of the same Village by Kizhamaiyudaya Thattur Kizhavan Sadainakkayan.

-The Chozha King Rajaraja Chozha-I’s 24th reign year ( 1009 CE ), inscription records, that the Village sabha passed a resolution that, receiving of Varagu, Paddy yield from Village’s common land of 1000 kuli, by the Village sabha.
+In the Chozha King Rajaraja Chozha-I’s 24th reign year (1009 CE), an inscription records that the village sabha passed a resolution that, upon receipt of varagu, paddy yield from the village’s common land of 1000 kuli, by the village sabha.
 The taxes Kuzhivari collected lands are exempted from the resolution.

 There is a measuring scale “Rajanarayana Nilaikol”, in the name of Sambuavaraya King Rajanarayanan, inscribed in the temple.

-The Vijayanagara King Sadasiva Theva Maharayar period ( 1543 CE ) inscription records the gift of Village Mepakkam to this temple moolavar Ukkal VeeRRiruntha Perumal.
+The Vijayanagara King Sadasiva Theva Maharayar period (1543 CE) inscription records the gift of the village Mepakkam to this temple moolavar Ukkal VeeRRiruntha Perumal.

 Ref: